 - Throw the Dog a Bone: He's very excited to learn that his new bride is the most beautiful daughter in Walder Frey's brood.

-- Yank the Dog's Chain: Until "Mysha" reveals he spent his wedding night inside the dungeons, not with his bride.
+- Yank the Dog's Chain: "Mhysa" reveals he spent his wedding night inside the dungeons, not with his bride.

-- You Are Lord Tully Now: He already was the de facto Lord of Riverrun due to his father's sickness.
-But it's official now that Hoster has passed away in early Season 3.
+- You Are in Command Now: The de facto Lord of Riverrun due to his father's sickness, it becomes official when Hoster passes away in early Season 3.

 - Appropriated Appellation: "Blackfish" started as an insult because he was seen as the Black Sheep of the Tully family.
 Rather than being offended, Brynden made the appellation his own and even adopted a black fish as his personal sigil.